Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 8. Report unused and undefined keys; warn on unresolved dynamic accesses.

 ## Parsing & AST
+- Prefer Helm chart loader: use `helm.sh/helm/v3/pkg/chart/loader` to load charts, values, templates, and subcharts consistently.
 - Use Go `text/template` parser to obtain `parse.Tree` per file.
 - Node types of interest: `ActionNode` (pipelines), `IfNode`, `RangeNode`, `WithNode`, `TemplateNode`, `ListNode`.
 - Visit both `List` and `ElseList` for branching nodes; branch reachability is ignored by design.
 - Collect `define` blocks; map them by name for resolving `template`/`include` references.
+- Guard against recursive includes/templates with a recursion limit; surface a diagnostic when cycles are detected.

+## Function Evaluators
+- Maintain a registry of lightweight evaluators keyed by function name (e.g., `index`, `dig`, `get`, `default`, `hasKey`, `include`, `tpl`).
+- Keep the walker generic; evaluators interpret pipelines into the abstract domain (Path/PathSet/LiteralSet/Unknown).
+- Provide a tolerant FuncMap (Sprig + stubs) for parsing only; do not execute functions during analysis.

 ## Data Model (Abstract Values)
 Represent expressions in pipelines using a small abstract domain: